Horror, heroism mark deadly shooting at California rail yard - WTMJ

 Cautiously, Bertolet left the barricaded office, hoping he could offer first aid.
 He couldn’t.

-Glenn Hendricks, chair of the VTA’s board of directors, said he had no information about any tensions between Cassidy and the coworkers he shot.
+Glenn Hendricks, chairman of the transit authority’s board of directors, said he had no information about any tensions between Cassidy and the co-workers he shot.

-Cassidy fired a total of 39 bullets.
-Camera footage showed him calmly walking from one building to another with his duffle bag to complete the slaughter, authorities said.
+Cassidy fired 39 bullets.
+Camera footage showed him calmly walking from one building to another with his duffel bag to complete the slaughter, authorities said.

 “It appears to us at this point that he said to one of the people there: ‘I’m not going to shoot you,’” Santa Clara County Sheriff Laurie Smith said.
 “And then he shot other people.
 So I imagine there was some kind of thought on who he wanted to shoot.”

-Note: This version has been corrected to say Bagga Singh is a cousin, and not brother, to Taptejdeep Singh.